Sales & Marketing Advice

 Good leadership is almost entirely about sales—whether selling a product to your customers or selling your employees a new idea.
 Although there are many different selling situations, sales strategies are widely applicable.

 To become a better salesperson, you must fully understand the person you’re selling to, also known as the prospect.
-According to traditional sales techniques, the best prospects are those needing your product or service, the budget to pay for it, and the authority to purchase it.
+According to traditional sales techniques, the best prospects are those who need your product or service, have the budget to pay for it, and have the authority to purchase it.

 Once you’ve identified a potential prospect, you must evaluate them further to see if they’re worth your time pursuing.
 Unfortunately, not every lead that sounds great on paper translates to a closed deal.